ChillkroeteTTS/article-moving-from-clojurescript-to-typescript/readme.md

-After doing my first React Native application with Clojurescript, my next application felt like a good opportunity to revisit Javascript as I was tired of using the Clojurescript/JS interop with libraries clearly designed for another language than I was using.
+After finishing my first React Native application with Clojurescript, my next application felt like a good opportunity to revisit Javascript.
+Although I love clojure(script), using third-party libraries clearly designed for JS proved to be a painful experience.
 As my last intensive contact with Javascript was 3 years ago, I was curious of how my own perspective and the language itself evolved.
 However, programming wouldn't be programming if this project wouldn't have its pitfalls prepared for me.
 By sharing my experience I hope to spare you from some mistakes I did.

-After my time with Clojure I didn't want to miss concepts like the great state management I was used from [(re-frame)](https://github.com/Day8/re-frame), Clojures immutable datastructures and a flexible way to assert the structure they have [(clojure.spec)](https://clojure.org/about/spec).
+After my time using Clojure I didn't want to miss concepts like the great state management I was used from [(re-frame)](https://github.com/Day8/re-frame), Clojures immutable datastructures and a flexible way to assert their structure [(clojure.spec)](https://clojure.org/about/spec).
 Luckily I found promising counterparts in Javascript.
 Namely [redux (State Management)](https://redux.js.org/), [Immutable.JS](https://facebook.github.io/immutable-js/) and [Typescript](https://www.typescriptlang.org/).
 Setting them up was pretty straightforward and especially Typescript amazed me by not forcing you into some tight rule corset - if you don't feel the need to type everything, just turn the rule off.
 The only thing I couldn't find a replacement for is my precious REPL, but you can't have everything I guess...
-But let's get started
+Anyway, let's  get started!

 ## Main Differences